• Skip to primary navigation

 Instructions

-• Once it is steamed, remove it and let it cool for a bit.
+• Once it is steamed, remove it and let it cool for 5 minutes before unmoulding.

-• Now dip a spoon in water and slide under idlies and remove it into hot case.
+• Now dip a spoon in water and slide under idlies and remove it and store in a hot casserole.

 • Serve with sambar.